Marie Menken: Legacy

 Menken is lauded as one of the first filmmakers from the New York scene to endow the handheld camera with an elementary freedom, as it swings and sways its way around the scene.
 This was first apparent in Visual Variations on Noguchi (1945).
 Menken made this film while working as a studio assistant to Japanese-American sculptor Isamu Noguchi.
-Reflecting on the context within which the film was made, Menken shared:I was working on something … for Noguchi, some special effects for The Seasons, a ballet by Merce Cunningham with music by John Cage, and while I was experimenting around, I had the advantage of looking around Isamu’s studio with a clear, unobstructed eye.
+Reflecting on the context within which the film was made, Menken shared:I was working on something … for Noguchi, some special effects for The Seasons, a ballet by Merce Cunningham with music by John Cage, and while I was experimenting around, I had the advantage of looking around Isamu's studio with a clear, unobstructed eye.
 I asked if I might come in and shoot around, and he said yes.
 I did that.
 And when he saw that footage, he was entertained and delighted.
 So was I. It was fun.
-All art should be fun in a sense and give one a kick.Visual Variations on Noguchi was Menken's attempt to “capture the flying spirit of movement within these [sculptural] objects.”
-In an effort to express how she felt while looking at Noguchi's sculptures, she began dancing amongst them, capturing her own movements, affections and rhythmic encounters with the environment.
-After seeing the film, Stan Brakhage explained that:
+All art should be fun in a sense and give one a kick.Visual Variations on Noguchi was Menken's attempt to "capture the flying spirit of movement within these [sculptural] objects".
+In an effort to express how she felt while looking at Noguchi's sculptures, she began dancing among them, capturing her own movements, affections and rhythmic encounters with the environment.
+After seeing the film, Stan Brakhage said:

 Visual Variation on Noguchi liberated a lot of independent filmmakers from the idea that had been so powerful up to then, that we have to imitate the Hollywood dolly shot, without dollies – that the smooth pan and dolly was the only acceptable thing.
-Marie’s free, swinging, swooping hand-held pans changed all that, for me and for the whole independent filmmaking world.
+Marie's free, swinging, swooping hand-held pans changed all that, for me and for the whole independent filmmaking world.